 If coffee or tea aren’t optional for you, then options range from instant coffee or tea bags to a stovetop percolator or teakettle.

 Tip: Critters that hang around campgrounds are accomplished raiders, so don’t leave food or garbage out overnight, nor unattended.
-Seal up everything in a large plastic bin anytime you’re away from camp and lock it in your vehicle at night.
+Seal up everything in a large bin anytime you’re away from camp and lock it in your vehicle at night.
 In bear country, check the local regulations—there might be food lockers because bears have been known to break into vehicles.
 To learn more read Food Storage and Handling for Campers and Backpackers.

 Where to Go Camping